-The Medi-Cal long-term care benefit has specific criteria for admission to each type of long-term care facility based upon the member's diagnosis, physical limitations, and medical treatment needs.
-If a provider intends to refer an HPSJ member to a nursing facility, it is important to understand Medi-Cal's facility-specific criteria.
+The Medi-Cal long-term care benefit has specific criteria for admission to each type of long-term care facility based upon the Member's diagnosis, physical limitations, and medical treatment needs.
+If a Provider intends to refer a Health Plan Member to a nursing facility, it is important to understand Medi-Cal's facility-specific criteria.
 Providers can use the following link to find the long-term care admissions criteria for each type of facility: www.medi-cal.ca.gov